 3. Clean the Outdoor Condenser Unit

-It’s essential to make sure the area around your outdoor condenser unit is clear of structures or objects that may block airflow.
-Remove all dirt and debris that have accumulated in the area.
+When conducting a job of ensuring the health of your HVAC system, it’s essential to make sure the area around your outdoor condenser unit is clear of structures or objects that may block airflow.
+A common and fairly simple example of this is removing all dirt and debris that might have accumulated in the area.
 There should be at least three feet of free space on each side of the unit and five feet of free space above it.
-With a residential HVAC unit, you can clean the evaporator coils in the outdoor condenser yourself.
-A commercial air-conditioner, however, is a more complex system.
-It can malfunction or become damaged because of the slightest errors.
-Most commercial HVAC maintenance tasks should be handled by a professional, especially if they involve opening up the equipment.
-Therefore, it’s best that you hire an HVAC technician to clean the evaporator coils.
+This forms part of preventative measures needed to protect your heating and air conditioning system.

 4. Clean the Drip Pan and Condensate Line